jasnell/http2/README.md

 The available size of the stored compression state can be capped by the decompressor.
 Each stored value contributes to the accumulated size of the storage state.
+As new key+value pairs are assigned positions in the dynamic cache, the least-recently assigned items must be removed if necessary to free up the required space.

-The size of string values is measured by the number of UTF-8 bytes contained in the character sequence.
-(Note: NOT huffman-coded bytes, raw UTF-8 bytes are counted).
+The size of string values is measured by the number of UTF-8 bytes required for the character sequence.

-The size of number and timestamp values are measured by the number of uvarint encoded bytes it takes to represent the value (see the section of value types below).
+The size of number and timestamp values are measured by the number of unsigned variable length integer (uvarint) encoded bytes it takes to represent the value (see the section of value types below).

 The size of raw binary values is measured by the number of octets.

-Header names DO NOT contribute to the stored state size of the compressor.
+Header names DO NOT contribute to the stored state size of the compressor; only the size of the value is considered.
-ONLY VALUE SIZE is considered.
 Duplicate values MUST be counted individually.

 ## Header Groups: